0xNoushad/Final-port/src/content/pages/about.md

     alt: A person sitting at a desk in front of a computer
 ---

-## Ethan Donovan - Web Developer based in Estonia
+## Noushad - Web Developer

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
+**Namaste!** I'm Noushad Khan, a passionate web developer residing in the vibrant and diverse landscapes of [India](https://en.wikipedia.org/wiki/India).
 With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.

 ## Skills and Expertise

 I specialize in front-end and back-end development, utilizing the latest technologies to build responsive and user-friendly websites.
-My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Astro.js** for dynamic and interactive user interfaces.
+My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Next.js** for dynamic and interactive user interfaces.
 On the server side, I'm well-versed in Node.js and have experience with database management systems like MongoDB.

 ## Innovation and Problem-Solving